-Information about 2021 NEOs Who Are Not Directors
+Information about 2023 NEOs Who Are Not Directors

-Michael A. Schwartz, age 61, has served as Chief Legal Officer and Corporate Secretary since January 2015.
-In October 2015, Mr. Schwartz was appointed the Company's Chief Compliance Officer.
+Michael A. Schwartz, age 63, has served as Chief Legal Officer and Corporate Secretary since January 2015 and has served as Chief Legal Officer and Corporate Secretary of the Company's bank subsidiary Newtek Bank since January 2023.
 Beginning in November 2013, Mr. Schwartz was Senior Counsel to the Company.
 Prior to joining the Company, Mr. Schwartz spent twenty-two years in private practice specializing in complex litigation in the fields of securities, mergers and acquisitions, corporate governance, commercial law, unfair employment practices, consumer protection and antitrust.
 Mr. Schwartz served on the Company's Board of Directors from 2005 through 2009.